 On its inner side, the dome stands above the octagonal opening that connects the church’s two levels and is therefore visible from both.
 Though the outer shell consists of 16 edges, on its inner side 32 edges, resembling a huge flower covering the holy place.
 The octagonal structure on which the dome rests and its 16 windows are also clearly visible from inside the church space.

 If you take the side exit from the upper church, you will reach the area shown in the following photo.
 This is the northern area.

 The northern area and the Baptistery, which is located on it, are all standing on pillars.
 Beneath it, you can find archeological remains, including a living cave from the 8th century BCE.
 You can see the remains either from the Baptistery or from the stairs (on the right on the photo above) that lead to the entrance.

 Also, while in the courtyard, take a look at the walls.

 The courtyard and the upper church are decorated with mosaics donated by Catholic communities worldwide.

-From northern area it is only 50 meters to St. Joseph’s Church, so let’s visit it.
+From the northern area it is only 50 meters to St. Joseph’s Church, so let’s visit it.

 St. Joseph’s Church

 The church of St. Joseph was built in 1914 on the site of an earlier 12th-century church.

 The early dweller of Nazareth used the caves, granaries, and wells on the lower level.
 Later, Christians turned the site into a worship place.